ToneLi/SemMedDB/README.md

 TextAttack 0.2.5
 ```
 ## Preprogress
-You can skip this part, this step tells us how to change the data to json file :0_progress_file_extraction.py, how to plot the sentence length chart 1_analysis_data.py, how to split the data into train and test set 2_split_train_test.py, how to plot the loss 3_plot_loss.py.
+You can skip this part, this step tells us:

+how to change the data to json file :0_progress_file_extraction.py,

+how to plot the sentence length chart 1_analysis_data.py,

+how to split the data into train and test set 2_split_train_test.py,

+how to plot the loss 3_plot_loss.py.

 The final data is final_data/sentence_triple_train.jsonl and final_data/sentence_triple_test.jsonl